Levitating (song): Copyright lawsuits

 On 1 March 2022, reggae band Artikal Sound System filed a suit against Lipa and her label Warner Records alleging copyright infringement, asserting similarities between "Levitating" and their 2017 song "Live Your Life" (and alleging that the producers knew the song before "Levitating" was in production).
-Less than a week later, a second suit by songwriters L. Russell Brown and Sandy Linzer claimed that "Levitating" infringed on the 1979 disco song "Wiggle and Giggle All Night" by the band Dr. Buzzard's Original Savannah Band.
-In August 2022, Dua Lipa's attorneys moved to dismiss the second suit, arguing that the singer was unaware of the Dr. Buzzard's Original Savannah Band song.
 In June 2023, Artikal Sound System moved to drop the first suit, after a judge ruled there was no evidence to suggest that Lipa or her co-writers had heard "Live Your Life" prior to the creation of "Levitating".

+Less than a week after the first suit, a second suit was filed by songwriters L. Russell Brown and Sandy Linzer who claimed that "Levitating" infringed on the 1979 disco song "Wiggle and Giggle All Night" by Cory Daye.
+On 27 March 2025, the Brown and Linzer suit was dismissed by the court.
+Referring to the descending scale at issue, the judge wrote that the similarity between the two works only concerned non-copyrightable elements.